“Warning Signs of Miscarriage: Be Vigilant and Proactive to Mitigate Your Risk.”

 • Use of certain medications harmful to the fetus

-Several factors can increase the risk of miscarriage, including:
+Several factors can increase the likelihood of miscarriage.
+These include:

-• Age: As maternal age increases, so does the risk of miscarriage.
-Statistics show that 20% of recognized pregnancies end in miscarriage at age 35, rising to 40% at age 40 and 80% at age 45.
+• Age: The risk of miscarriage rises with maternal age.
+Statistics indicate a 20% miscarriage rate at age 35, increasing to 40% at age 40 and 80% at age 45.

-• Chronic Illness: Conditions like diabetes and hypothyroidism during pregnancy significantly raise the risk of miscarriage.
+• Chronic Illness: Conditions like diabetes and hypothyroidism during pregnancy significantly elevate the risk.

 • Uterine and Cervical Issues: Abnormalities in the cervix or uterus can make miscarriage more likely.

-• Substance Use: Smoking, alcohol consumption, and drug use are major risk factors for miscarriage.
+• Substance Use: Smoking, alcohol, and drug use are significant risk factors.

-• Additionally, invasive prenatal tests such as amniocentesis and chorionic villus sampling can increase the risk of miscarriage.
+• Additionally, invasive prenatal tests, such as amniocentesis and chorionic villus sampling, can increase the risk.

 Weeks 2–4

-In the first few weeks after conception, most women are unaware of their pregnancy as they haven’t missed a period yet.
-If a miscarriage occurs during this time, it is often called a “chemical pregnancy,” and it can be difficult to distinguish from a regular menstrual period.
+During the first few weeks after conception, many women are unaware of their pregnancy as they haven’t missed a period.
+A miscarriage during this time is often called a “chemical pregnancy” and may be mistaken for a regular menstrual period.

 Weeks 4–12

-If you know you are pregnant and experience vaginal bleeding, abdominal or pelvic cramps, and back pain, you may be having a miscarriage.
-Additionally, the disappearance of common pregnancy symptoms like breast tenderness, nausea, and fatigue could indicate a miscarriage.
+If you know you’re pregnant and experience vaginal bleeding, abdominal or pelvic cramps, and back pain, you may be having a miscarriage.
+Additionally, the disappearance of common pregnancy symptoms like breast tenderness, nausea, and fatigue could be indicative.

 Weeks 13–20

-After the 13th week of pregnancy, vaginal bleeding, abdominal pain, and back pain are clear signs of a possible miscarriage.
-It is crucial to seek immediate medical attention if you experience any of these symptoms.
+After week 13, vaginal bleeding, abdominal pain, and back pain are clear warning signs.
+Seek immediate medical attention if you experience any of these symptoms.

 Supplement with Folic Acid

-Taking at least 400 mcg of folic acid daily can help prevent birth defects and significantly reduce the risk of miscarriage.
+Taking at least 400 mcg of folic acid daily can help prevent birth defects and significantly lower the chances of miscarriage.

-Adopting a healthy lifestyle is one of the most effective ways to prevent miscarriage.
-Limit your consumption of alcohol and tobacco, and focus on eating a nutritious diet rich in fruits, vegetables, and whole foods.
+Maintaining a healthy lifestyle is crucial.
+Limit alcohol and tobacco consumption and focus on eating a nutritious diet rich in fruits, vegetables, and whole foods.

 Maintain a Healthy Weight

-Obesity and being overweight increase the risk of pregnancy complications.
-Maintaining a stable BMI before and during pregnancy can help lower the chances of miscarriage.
+Obesity and being overweight increase the risk of complications.
+Strive for a stable BMI before and during pregnancy to reduce the likelihood of miscarriage.

 Prevent Infections

-Additionally, ensure you are up to date with vaccinations before becoming pregnant to protect against diseases like measles, chickenpox, and hepatitis.
+Frequent handwashing can reduce the risk of respiratory infections and other illnesses.
+Stay up to date with vaccinations before planning a pregnancy to protect against diseases like measles, chickenpox, and hepatitis.

 Manage Chronic Conditions

-Address and manage any health conditions that could impact your pregnancy, such as hypertension and diabetes, to lower the risk of miscarriage.
+Address and manage any health conditions that could impact your pregnancy, such as hypertension and diabetes, to lower the risk.

 Practice Safe Sex

-Use protection during sexual intercourse to prevent sexually transmitted infections like gonorrhea, syphilis, and genital warts, which can increase the risk of miscarriage.
+Use protection during intercourse to prevent sexually transmitted infections, which can increase the chances of miscarriage.

-It’s crucial to take adequate time to rest and recover physically after a miscarriage.
-Avoid strenuous activities that can cause further exhaustion and increase the risk of gynecological issues.
+It’s crucial to take time to rest and physically recover after a miscarriage.
+Avoid strenuous activities to prevent further exhaustion and potential gynecological issues.

-A miscarriage can take a toll on your mental health.
-It’s important to process your emotions and gradually come to terms with your loss to restore your emotional well-being.
+Miscarriage can be emotionally challenging.
+Take time to process your emotions and gradually come to terms with your loss to support your mental health.

-This article has provided an overview of miscarriage, including common signs and prevention methods.
-Remember, understanding the signs and taking proactive steps can make a significant difference.
-Stay informed and take care of yourself and your baby!
+This article has provided an in-depth look at miscarriage, including common signs and effective prevention methods.
+Remember, knowledge and proactive measures can make a significant difference.
+Stay informed, and take care of yourself and your future baby!

 Source: tamanhhospital.vn